See What’s Included In Our Growing Library!

 Safety and Security Officer – The Safety and Security Officer is responsible for ensuring a safe and secure campus.
 This includes providing security for campus buildings and all church events.

-Social Media Coordinator – The Social Media Coordinator is responsible for managing social media and to ensure there is consistent social messaging for church events, programs, and ministries.
+Social Media Coordinator – The Social Media Coordinator is responsible for managing social media and ensuring there is consistent social messaging for church events, programs, and ministries.

 Special Events Assistant – The Special Events Assistant provides logistical support for all church-sponsored events.

-Vacation Bible School Director – The VBS Director is responsible for coordinating and overseeing planning, budgeting and logistics associated with annual summer camp.
+Vacation Bible School Director – The VBS Director is responsible for coordinating and overseeing the planning, budgeting, and logistics associated with the annual summer camp.